-Unions and their allies are promoting a bill that would destabilize America’s workplaces and impose a long list of dangerous changes to labor law.
+Labor unions are promoting a bill that would radically rewrite labor law in the United States .
 The proposal, called the Protecting the Right to Organize (PRO) Act (H.R.
-2474 and S. 1306), is a litany of almost every failed idea from the past 30 years of labor policy.
-The PRO Act would undermine worker rights, ensnare employers in unrelated labor disputes, disrupt the economy, and force individual Americans to pay union dues regardless of their wishes.
+842), is a litany of almost every failed idea from the past 30 years of labor policy.
+The PRO Act would undermine worker rights, drag employers into unrelated labor disputes, disrupt the economy, and force individual Americans to pay union dues regardless of their wishes.
 The PRO Act would:

 -Undermine secret ballot elections—forcing workers to make their choice about unionizing in public and exposing them to threats and coercion from union agents.